 Executive Director, Licensed Clinical Psychologist

 Dr. Meyer has devoted the last decade of her career to the assessment and treatment of traumatized children and their families.
-She has held positions as the Director of Mental Health at multiple Child Advocacy Centers and is the founder of Alicia's Place.
+She has held positions as the Director of Mental Health at multiple Child Advocacy Centers and is the president of the Tidewater Academy of Clinical Psychologists.

 Doctorate from the Catholic University of America (CUA)

 Internship at the Medical University of South Carolina (MUSC)

 Specializations: Child abuse, Violence against women, Military trauma, Anxiety, Healthy parenting practices, Parent-child relationships, Forensic assessment, Expert witness testimony